 Kenaf is known as Hibiscus Cannabinus in the scientific community.
 It’s grown primarily for food and fiber.
 But these plants resemble so much like a weed that your home visitors may think that you are into some bad company.

 Like other commonly mistaken plants that look like weed, Kenaf has considerable similarity to Cannabis plants.
-This similar characteristic comes from the texture and leaf size of the plant.
+A similar characteristic comes from the texture and leaf size of the plant.

 It has star-shaped leaves with serrated edges.
 A stem may have a collective bunch of 7 blades that look similar to marijuana plant leaves.